“I’ve been working on a children’s book for awhile now, and I’m ready for an illustrator.”

 She doesn’t want to buy the illustrations… but because they came in with the manuscript, they’re now tied together.
 Womp womp.
 Into the slush pile your book goes.

-When you send in your manuscript with artwork, you now not only have to wow them with your writing, but also wow them with your friend’s/artist’s illustrations, and wow them with the two paired together.
+When you send in your manuscript with artwork, you now not only have to wow them with your writing, wow them with your friend’s/artist’s illustrations, and wow them with the two paired together.
 Frankly, you might both be amazing, but if the story and art aren’t well matched, it’ll be a no go.

 It’s already difficult enough to have your voice heard in the absolute cacophony that is our world today– do you really want to make your chances at getting published smaller?
 Even if you really like the illustrator you’ve selected, the chances are your publisher will find a better match!